piskoasker/piskofm/README.md

-[click raw](http://puu.sh/aV773/d3042655fc.png) on the to install with greasemonkey
+[click raw](http://puu.sh/aV773/d3042655fc.png) on the link_asks.user.js page to install with greasemonkey